jamestroxel/decade-of-loud-music/README.md

 ![Alt text](/documentation/data.png?raw=true)

 After that, I simply filtered the "true" results, parsed the number strings and wrote the  "monthly.json" using the fs module.
-The rest was done using d3, some vanilla javascript, html and css.
+The front end was handled with d3, some vanilla javascript, html and css.